Coronavirus and money: An expert financial guide from MyBnk

 Buy to let landlords may be given mortgage payment holidays if their tenants have financial problems due to the coronavirus.

 It is illegal for your landlord to evict you without following proper steps and is a criminal offence- coronavirus doesn’t change this.
 It’s likely to be an illegal eviction if your landlord makes you leave without notice/court order or locks you out of your home (even temporarily.)
 You can get help from the council or the court if your landlord prevents you from accessing your home.

 If you’re a lodger, your landlord still needs to follow the correct process, even if you live with them.
 They don’t need to go to court but you’re usually entitled to notice before you can be made to leave.

 If you’ve already had notice from your landlord you should still stay in your home.
 Under current law you don’t have to leave at the end of your notice.
 The Government have announced Emergency legislation to suspend new evictions from social or private rented accommodation during this national emergency.
-Landlords won’t be able to start proceedings to evict tenants for at least a 3 month period.
+Landlords won’t be able to start proceedings to evict tenants until August 2020.